Posted by: Northwest Eye in General on November 20, 2025

 Explore Treatment Options for Corneal Abrasions

-It’s important to remember that untreated severe wounds can lead to scarring or eye opacity, which is why prompt and efficient care is so vital.
+It’s important to remember that untreated severe wounds can lead to scarring or corneal opacity, which is why prompt and efficient care is so vital.
 We are here to help you through this process, ensuring you receive the care and support you need.

 Implement Preventive Strategies Against Corneal Abrasions